|

 JULIA SOAEMIAS, mother of Elagabalus - AR Denarius, Rome (220)

 obv.
-Draped bust of Julia Soaemias, hair waved and turned up low at the back, right. around the text; IVLIA SOAEMIAS AVG rev. Venus, diademed, draped, seated left, holding apple in extended right hand and sceptre in left hand; at feet, child, around the text; VENVS CAELESTIS
+Draped bust of Julia Soaemias, hair waved and turned up low at the back, right, surrounded by the legend; IVLIA SOAEMIAS AVG rev. Venus, diademed, draped, seated left, holding apple in extended right hand and sceptre in left hand; at feet, child, surrounded by the legend; VENVS CAELESTIS

 |